 Who is it for and for which types of projects is it particularly ideal?

 VocalSynth works well in EDM, Pop, Hiphop, Rap, RnB, Electronica, Rock, Metal… it really is super cross-genre for any creative music producers.
 I’ve used it to make scream vocals, chilled out James Blake style vocoder and harmony sounds, and I’ve already been using it to create superhero voices (think Bane, Darth Vader) etc… I guess my superheroes are kinda evil?!

 Just put the effect on a vocal.
 You can immediately start processing that vocal through all the effects and re-synthesizers.
 There’s MIDI control if you want to get more detailed than the auto harmonizing features.
 Of course, you may select and tweak a preset as well.

 As far as the processing itself, we’re extracting a sense of the formants and resonances imparted on the vocal folds buzzing by the mouth and lips, and using that information as the modulator on any carrier signal, such as VocalSynth’s internal synths, or an external side-chain, which could be your guitar or synth.
-Especially with what we’ve done with the Talkbox, accurately modeling not only the filtering behavior of the mouth without one present, but also the characteristics of the PVC tube and the compression driver… this is a first for the audio industry, which up to now has had imitations, but not the real thing in software.
+Especially with what we’ve done with the Talkbox, accurately modelling not only the filtering behaviour of the mouth without one present but also the characteristics of the PVC tube and the compression driver… this is a first for the audio industry, which up to now has had imitations, but not the real thing in software.

 VocalSynth is described as offering “experimental sonic palettes, both nostalgic and as yet unheard of” – can you elaborate on this?

-It’s similar to what I was saying above, it really works in so many genres, as well as non musical settings such as special effects.
+It’s similar to what I was saying above, it really works in so many genres, as well as non-musical settings such as special effects.